-Note: The total copy number per reaction of Standard A, Standard B and Standard C has to be typed in into the Setup File of the software program of the respective real-time PCR cycler.
-A total volume of 5 μl DNA is used resulting in following concentrations:
+- Note: Annealing and Extension occur in the same step. - Note: The total copy number per reaction of Standard A, Standard B and Standard C has to be typed in into the Setup File of the software program of the respective real-time PCR cycler.
+A total volume of 5 μI DNA is used resulting in following concentrations: